Hazard Duty Pay!: Background and release

 Following his 2019 album All My Heroes Are Cornballs, JPEGMafia set out to create a "swan song" for his final release with EQT and Republic Records.
 Described as similar to American R&B artist Frank Ocean's 2016 releases of Endless and Blonde, this album, titled LP!, would be a double album.
 It would contain an "online" version, released to streaming services, with an "offline" version released to YouTube and Bandcamp.
 The "offline" version would feature songs with uncleared samples.
 On October 1, the song was released on YouTube alongside a music video.
 The song was released with the "offline" version of LP! on YouTube and Bandcamp, before releasing on streaming services on February 24, 2022.

 Composition

 "Hazard Duty Pay!" features a prominent sample of the gospel song "Ain't No Need to Worry" by Anita Baker and The Winans.
 The sample is chopped up, with additional drums and bass lines added.
-The songs instrumental contrasts with JPEGMafia's abrasive vocal delivery, which lyrically consists of call-outs towards the music industry, lamenting the "fakeness" of the business.
-He emphasizes the importance of staying authentic and criticizes music labels for exploiting artist's experiences for personal gain.
+The song's instrumental contrasts with JPEGMafia's abrasive vocal delivery, which lyrically consists of call-outs towards the music industry, lamenting the "fakeness" of the business.
+He emphasizes the importance of staying authentic and criticizes music labels for exploiting artists' experiences for personal gain.